ngs-docs/angus/introduction-to-automation.md

 prokka ecoli-assembly.fa --outdir prokka_annotation --prefix myecoli
 ```

-(here the '#' represent comments that the shell will ignore.)
+(Here the '#' represent comments that the shell will ignore.
+If you
+haven't installed the annotation pipeline yet, then put a '#' in front
+of the `prokka` command so that is ignored too!)

 Let's try running all of that in one go in a new directory: